amatarazzo777/gentoo-scripts/readme.md

 by using genkernel.

 Using genkernel provides a means at which a solid and expanding kernel can be had, in case you update the hardware, The package includes kernel settings and several options for building gentoo and afterwards installation.
+I had a much easier time getting the proper settings with all of my devices by using menuconfig alone.
+Afterall, every driver is specific for your hardware.

+After genkernel has been run once, after the system is running you can retrieve the config file used during compilation.
+The file is inside the /proc/.config.gz archive.
+Using this as a starting point as well as listing what modules are loaded by your system is accomplished easily.
+Essentially obe aspect of my research is to produce minimial booting graphic os with specific interfaces.
+A common input format allows the program to be ran in multiple modes, booting graphic, booting text ncurses, and inner desktop application layers as distinct functional units.
+Refining the experience of booting to a selectable partition graphic os - small loading targets for specific functionality and settings.
+The menu functions as a gui with animation and sound perhaps as an additional interest.

 The gentoo linux is the system that is used on chrome books and is customizeable.
 The process includes building the entire operating system from source code.
 Lengthy process, using gcc.